bvarner/pi485/README.md

 ### Bearer
 The bearer board is designed to hold an [LC Tech MAX485 module](http://www.chinalctech.com/index.php?_m=mod_product&_a=view&p_id=811), which is an inexpensive module based around a max485 in a surface-mount, slew-rate limited configuration.
-These modules include some support components like power filtering capacitors, a power LED, and some pull-up / pull-down resistors.
+These modules include some support components like power filtering capacitors, a power LED, and some pull-up resistors.
+Building a bearer board is a bit more tricky, as it has lower clearance tolerances between traces, thinner traces, and requires that you modify (unsolder) some resistors off the LC Tech module.
+However, when full BOM part costs are taken into consideration, if you're making more than one pi485, it'll be cheaper to use the bearer configuration.

 ![Copper Layer](bearer/plots/pi485bearer-B.Cu.png) ![Front Layers](bearer/plots/pi485bearer-brd.png)